isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 File Browser
 ============

-Clicking the **File Browser** button displays a screen with a list of data files associated with your current cohort.
+Clicking the **View Files** button displays a screen with a list of data files associated with your current cohort.
 This list includes all files which are stored on the Google Cloud, including both controlled access and open access data.

 .. image:: CohortFileBrowser.png